ahy3nz/fastpayges/_posts/2022-01-28-catsketball.md

 Basically, what we're looking for is _information_ that could help us make a decision.

-In the life of a data work, this is somewhat common: we have a lot of complex business logic that rely on a lot of information.
+Over the course of data work, this is somewhat common: we have a lot of complex business logic that relies on a lot of information.
 The decisionmaking is hard to automate, but the data pulling is a very achievable task.
 This work boils down to reporting, dashboarding, analytics, etc.